dobsonco/Transportation_Data_Manager/README.md

 ## How to use:
 __See SETUP.txt for insructions to get this working__
-Try not to just hit the 'x' button on the GUI, that could corrupt websites.csv, which will basically brick the script.
-If you want to hit the 'x' button, make sure you hit the 'stop' button first.
-As of right now, if you want to add new websites to the csv use edit_websites_csv.ipynb.
+Just run the program using your python interpreter and use the interface to start and stop the program, there is a thord button that will create a window with the current websites.csv.
+In this version it is safe to press start and then close the window, this will set a flag that will stop it on the next loop.
+The version I used to make this is 3.9.16, so it likely wont work if you change the version (I have not tested this).
+If you want to add new websites to the csv use edit_websites_csv.ipynb.
 It will take a list of tuples containing a name in slot 0, a link in slot 1, and the type (the file extension e.g. 'csv' or 'zip') in slot 2.
 Make sure the link is a link to a download, otherwise this won't work.

+## Documentation:
+__Read Documentation.txt__